 About

-Island Prostate Centre (IPC) is the only non-profit that guides and empowers Vancouver Island men and their families as they navigate the uncertainty of a prostate cancer diagnosis.
+Island Prostate Centre (IPC) is the only non-profit that guides and empowers Vancouver Island patients and their families as they navigate the uncertainty of a prostate cancer diagnosis.

 We uniquely offer the time and space you need to explore your options and human supports so you never walk alone.